codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/When-to-use-what---666a.md

 And use classes when you want to reuse styles on multiple elements, common examples of classes are : `highlight`, `external-link`, `quote`, `normal-text`, `huge-text`

-## It is generally recommanded to :
+## It is generally recommended to :

 ### 1) Not use any class or id if it's not necessary.